Brandon-Warner/MinecraftServerApp/README.md

-Tool takes .csv file containing Minecraft server urls and returns data about each server from multiple endpoints.
+Tool takes .csv file containing Minecraft server urls in a single-column and returns data about each server from multiple endpoints.
 Built with React, Material UI, Node.js, and Express library.

 The data is specific people who look for blocked Minecraft servers -- the activate mode information lets the user know if the server is in 'offline' mode meaning the server is online, but not 'online'.